jasonbot/weblog/content/weblog/llms.md

 - Fine-tune an existing model with additional up-to-date information (expensive, error-prone)
 - Inject contextual data into your prompt sessions with things like extended context windows and RAG architectures (these work all right in practical use, I would say this is the least bad trade-off for now)

-Even a model that is trained last week will not be able to tell you the current weather.
+Even a model that was trained last week will not be able to tell you the current weather.

 # How LLMs work